NethServer/ns8-core/docs/modules/certification.md

 After approval, at any time, the application can be removed from NethForge by the NethForge repository maintainers.
-For example, this can happen if the current version is no longer maintained but has significant security issues, or if its behavior is deemed malicious.
+For example, this can happen if the current version is no longer maintained and/or has significant security issues, or if its behavior is deemed malicious.

 Here follow some tips that may help to quickly complete the certification